 Global Passport Fees 2023

-Turkish newspapers report a 122% increase in Turkish passport fees.
-A 10-year passport is now at a whopping $202 in 2023, which makes the Turkish passport, compared to the average national income, THE MOST EXPENSIVE PASSPORT (after below mentioned DRC).
+Update: Turkish passport fees are up by 122% due to the stark inflation of the Turkish currency.
+A 10-year passport is now at a whopping $202 in 2023, which makes the Turkish passport, compared to the average national income (AI), THE MOST EXPENSIVE PASSPORT.

 But that’s the case in the Democratic Republic of the Congo (DRC), where a passport costs you the equivalent of $185 at an average income of only $65/month.
 Two readers of my website even commented that a DRC passport is now $250, making the Congolese passport one of the most expensive in the world for its citizens.